A person's first thought upon landing in jail is often how to get out—and fast. The usual way to do this is to post

 A bond that costs 10% of the bail amount may sound like a good deal compared to posting cash bail, but buying a bond may cost more in the long run.
 If the full amount of the bail is paid, it will be refunded (less a small administrative fee) when the case is over and all required appearances have been made.
 In contrast, a bond seller's fee is nonrefundable.
 In addition, the bond seller may require "collateral."
 This means that the person who pays for the bail bond must also give the bond seller a financial interest in some of the person's valuable property.
 The bond seller can cash in on this interest if the suspect fails to appear in court.

 Sometimes people are released "on their own recognizance," or "O.R."
-A defendant released O.R. must simply sign a promise to show up in court and is not required to post bail.
+A defendant released on O.R. must simply sign a promise to show up in court and is not required to post bail.

 A defendant commonly requests release on his or her own recognizance at the first court appearance.
 If the judge denies the request, the defendant then asks for low bail.

-In general, defendants who are released O.R. have strong ties to a community, making them unlikely to flee.
-Factors that may convince a judge to grant an O.R. release include the following:
+In general, defendants who are released on O.R. have strong ties to the community, making them unlikely to flee.
+Factors that may convince a judge to grant an O.R. release include: